louisruocco/Browser-Assistant/readme.md

 ## Conversation Triggers:

-All these triggers will respond and/or open a web page automatically:

 - "hi" (Will respond with "hey")
 - "how's it going?"
 (Will respond from an array of greetings, each one being random every time it is used)
 - "well" (Use it when the assistant asks you how you are, will respond with another question)
 - "thanks" (will trigger a "Your Welcome Response)
+- "why" (Use this if the assistant tells you they aren't doing so well)
+- "i'm sorry to hear that" (use this when the response from the above question has been answered)

+## Open Website Triggers:

 - "open Youtube Please" (Opens Youtube in a new tab)
 - "open Netflix Please" (Opens Netflix in a new tab)
 - "open Google Please" (Opens Google in a new tab)
-- "Show me the Weather Please" (Opens BBC Weather where the user can search for the weather in their city)
+- "Show me the Weather Please" (Opens BBC Weather)

 ## Technologies Used: